runetopic/cache-lib/README.md

 - Currently only supports reading from the cache

 ## TODO
-- Rework how files are being loaded into the archives (Super inefficient atm)
-- Optimize the archive & index building
 - Cache Writing
-- Find archive by name
 - Flat file system to unpacking and packing of the cache in the raw file formats

 ## Usage